 The purpose of this blog is not to suggest that it is wrong for Young Life or any other organization to hold beliefs regarding theology, sexuality, and behaviors, or to create or enforce policies based on their sincerely held religious beliefs.
 Although I disagree with Young Life’s beliefs, policies and actions regarding gay people, and I think that they are damaging and contrary to the heart of Christ, I believe they have the right to hold them and act upon them as they determine.
 What is unquestionably wrong is that the organization, its local staff, regional staff and national staff have all participated in directly lying about and covering up the reasoning of my termination.

 A former volunteer in Bellevue Young Life, Matt Sharp, recently asked me, “Who is your audience?”
 I think that’s a good question.
 The audience is anyone who is interested for any reason, but I think who I care to reach most is the “furthest out,” which seems to be the Young Life staff directly involved in this process.
+Jesus’ life and ministry demonstrate that the furthest out are actually the furthest in.
 Their hearts are hardened, and that’s ok, I totally I get it.
 Danielle Eylander said it best: “Whether people are- they’re homophobic or not, and if they are homophobic, they’re blinded.”

 I will keep commentary and supporting evidence out of the paraphrase, but I have included footnotes with corresponding numbers that you can refer to during or after your reading of the paraphrase.